Close Icon

 • Furnished: The property must be furnished to a standard suitable for holiday accommodation.

-• Availability and Occupancy: In Wales, the property must be available for letting 252 days per year and let for at least 182 days.
+• Availability and Occupancy: In Wales, the property had to be available for letting 252 days per year and actually let for at least 182 days.

-If you are unable to meet the letting criteria in a tax year for exceptional circumstances (e.g. COVID or refurbishment), HMRC does allow a ‘Period of Grace Election’.
+In some cases, if you were unable to meet the letting criteria due to exceptional circumstances (e.g. COVID or refurbishment), HMRC allowed a ‘Period of Grace Election’.

-What Are the Furnished Holiday Let Tax Benefits?
+What Were the Furnished Holiday Let Tax Benefits?

-Note: These benefits will no longer apply from 1 April 2025.
-Until then, they include:
+These benefits were removed from April 2025.
+Until then, they included:

-• Capital Allowances: Claims can be made on purchases, construction, or refurbishments, including items like furniture and appliances.
+• Capital Allowances: Claims on items like furniture, fixtures, and fittings.

-• Capital Gains Tax (CGT) Relief: Includes Entrepreneurs’ Relief, Roll-Over Relief, and Hold-Over Relief, allowing for reduced or deferred CGT liabilities.
+• Capital Gains Tax Relief: Access to Business Asset Disposal Relief, Roll-Over Relief, and Hold-Over Relief.

 What Can Be Classed as an Expense in an FHL?